elsony/odo-devfile-registry/README.md

-# devfiles
+# devfiles registry
-A repository of sample devfiles for odo
+A repository for storing sample devfiles for odo and others